-If a student has a complaint about any aspect of their experience with MPI they should, in the first instance, contact their Student Advisor to discuss the complaint.
+If a student has a complaint about any aspect of their experience with MPI they should, in the first instance, contact the Director of Education or student advisor to discuss their complaint.
+After the initial discussion, the student may request to speak with another staff member.
 If the student is not satisfied with the resolution of their complaint following these discussions, they may submit a written complaint.
-All formal, written complaints are logged and investigated by the MPI Director of Education.
+All formal, written complaints are logged and investigated by the school President.

-The student will receive written confirmation within forty-eight (48) hours that their written complaint has been received and a formal response to their complaint within ten (10) working days.
-Formal complaints are investigated by the Director of Education, or if necessary, an independent arbiter may review the complaint and make a determination.
+The student will receive written confirmation within seventy-two (72) hours that their written complaint has been received, and a formal response to their complaint within ten (10) calendar days.
+Formal complaints are investigated by the school President, or in the case of there being a conflict of interest, an independent arbiter may review the complaint and make a determination.